fluent/fluent-bit-docs/development/wasm-filter-plugins.md

 # WASM Filter Plugins

 Fluent Bit currently supports integration of wasm plugins built as wasm/wasi objects for input and filter plugins only.
 The interface for the WASM filter plugins is currently under development but is functional.

 ## Prerequisites

-### For Build fluent-bit

-For only execution of WASM input and filter plugins, there is no additional requirement.
+### Building Fluent Bit

+There are no additional requirements to execute WASM plugins.

 #### Building flb-wamrc (optional)

+`flb-wamrc` is just `flb-` prefixed AOT (Ahead Of Time) compiler that is provided from [wasm-micro-runtime](https://github.com/bytecodealliance/wasm-micro-runtime).

 For `flb-wamrc` support, users have to install llvm infrastructure, e.g: